What to Do if Your Pipes Freeze

 Step 2.
 Apply heat to the frozen area

 Slowly apply heat using a hair dryer.
 There are several ways to do this.
 You can wrap the pipes in thermostatically controlled heat tape, or you can use an external heat source such as a hair dryer or space heater.
-Do not use a propane torch as this can damage the pipe and present a fire risk.
+Do not use a propane torch as this can damage the pipe and create a fire risk.

 If you decide to use a hair dryer, begin directing air close to the faucet end of the pipe and gradually move toward the coldest section.
 Be careful not to overheat the hair dryer or blow a fuse.
 Remember, the faucet should be left on while heat is being applied.